why VICI Properties Inc [VICI] is a Good Choice for Investors After New Price Target of $36.17

 The Margaritaville Resort, set to open in the Summer of 2025, will serve as the anchor to the Homefield Development, an ongoing project in Kansas City, Kansas, and serve as the hub for Homefield’s new youth sports training facility and baseball center that are currently under development within the Homefield Resort campus, with targeted openings in Spring of 2024 for both assets.

-The daily chart for VICI points out that the company has recorded -4.60% loss over the past six months.

-If we look at the average trading volume of 6.49M shares, VICI reached to a volume of 6521485 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 6.42M shares, VICI reached a trading volume of 6885420 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for VICI shares is $36.17 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on VICI stock is a recommendation set at 1.42.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.